ripla/StyleCalendar/README.md

 # StyleCalendar

 StyleCalendar is a calendar add-on for [Vaadin](http://vaadin.com).
-It goal is to offer a simple, extendable calendar component with an easily themeable client-side DOM structure.
+Its goal is to offer a simple, extendable calendar component with an easily themeable client-side DOM structure.
 Its features include:

 * setting stylenames for individual days